 Niacinamide Benefits for Skin: The Complete Guide

-Studies at concentrations of 2–4% show niacinamide significantly reduces sebum excretion rates in people with oily skin.
-Less oil means less congestion — and pores that look visibly smaller.
-To be clear: pore size is genetic.
+Studies at 2-4% concentration show it significantly reduces sebum production in people with oily skin.
+Less oil means less congestion, and pores that look visibly smaller.
+To be clear: pore size is mostly genetic.
 They don't actually shrink.
-But a pore filled with excess oil looks larger than one that isn't, and niacinamide addresses the root cause.
+But a pore clogged with oil looks larger than one that isn't, and niacinamide cuts down on the oil.

 Strengthens the Skin Barrier